s1lv3r-website/astro-rewrite/src/_blogposts/automatic-letsencrypt-certificates-with-tailscale-and-traefik-in-docker.md

 }
 ```

+Aha!
+It defaults to putting the socket in `/tmp`!

-Now, why this was introduced I have NO idea, and instead of trying to mess
+Now, why this was introduced I have NO idea, however this does tell me what to change to get